chenqian19910610/PropertyClassification/README.md

     </div>
     <div class="twoColumn">
          <p>
             RESNET-18 model is trained with Satellite Images from google maps.
 RESNET's can go very deep and are very robust to the problem of vanishing gradient.
 In doing so, they are able to learn very complex features within the image.
 The center pixel in the google extracted image is the Latitude and Longitude of the address location.
-Since the RESNET-18 model takes input an image of shape 224x224x3, we central crop a 96x96 tile from the image and zero pad it to shape it as 224x224x3. <br>
+Since the RESNET-18 model takes input an image of shape 224x224x3, we central crop a 96x96 tile from the image and zero pad it to shape it as 224x224x3. <br><br>
          </p>
     </div>
 </div>